Quantale Modules, with Applications to Logic and Image Processing: Projective and injective -modules

 We will now show that $u^2 = u$.
 Indeed, $u^2 = f(\g(e))f(\g(e)) = f(f(\g(e)) \cdot_\g \g(e)) = f(\g(f(\g(e)))) = f(\g(e)) = u$, because $\g \circ f = \id_{\QQ_\g}$.
 The $(d)$ of Lemma~\ref{cyclicproj} follows.

 Then, if $\MM$ is projective, the equivalent conditions of Lemma~\ref{cyclicproj} hold.
 The opposite implication is trivial, and the theorem is proved. \end{proof}

-\begin{theorem} If $\{\MM_i\}_{i \in I}$ is a family of modules, then $\prod_{i \in I} \MM_i$ is projective (respectively: injective) if and only if $\MM_i$ is projective (resp.: injective) for all $i \in I$. \end{theorem} \begin{proof} By Proposition~\ref{coprodmq}, $\coprod_{i \in I} \MM_i$ and $\prod_{i \in I} \MM_i$ coincide as objects, and they differ from each other just in the direction of the respective families of morphisms: $\{\mu_i\}_{i \in I}$ and $\{\pi_i\}_{i \in I}$.
-This means that each factor of a coproduct is a retract of the coproduct.
-Therefore the assertion, on projectivity, follows easily from Proposition \ref{freeproj}.
+\begin{theorem} If $\{\MM_i\}_{i \in I}$ is a family of projective (respectively: injective) modules, then $\prod_{i \in I} \MM_i$ is projective (resp.: injective) as well. \end{theorem} \begin{proof} Before going through the proof, we recall that, by Proposition~\ref{coprodmq}, $\coprod_{i \in I} \MM_i$ and $\prod_{i \in I} \MM_i$ coincide as objects, and they differ from each other just in the direction of the respective families of morphisms: $\{\mu_i\}_{i \in I}$ and $\{\pi_i\}_{i \in I}$.
+Because of that, we will prove only the projective case, the injective one differing exclusively in the direction of the arrows and in the use of $\{\pi_i\}_{i \in I}$ instead of $\{\mu_i\}_{i \in I}$; a similar proof can be found in~\cite{galatostsinakis}.